TOTAL PAGEVIEWS

 Tsuru tsuru noodlebar spot in Zurich is amazing; it really captures the authentic flavour of Japan.
 I've been a fan of Japanese snacks and foods and teas, since I was a kid.
 I have a deep appreciation for Japanese cuisine, especially the authentic dishes found around the world, not just in Japan.

-We relied on our UK debit card for all our Swiss Franc transactions in Switzeland, which is a completely cashless city of Zurich.
+We relied on our UK debit card for all our Swiss Franc transactions in Switzerland, which is a completely cashless city of Zurich.
 It made traveling around Europe so much easier for us!
 The total for our lunch comes to 69 Swiss Francs. (£62) (RM350).
+It is definitely worthwhile!

 The team at Tsuru Tsuru Noodlebar is highly skilled and maintains professionalism, even during peak hours.
 When I visit Zurich again, I’m definitely hitting this spot up.
 The noodles are amazing, the Japanese teas are excellent, plus, the service, atmosphere is great.